top of page

 12. How does an ICD prevent sudden death?

 An ICD recognizes an abnormal electric current in the heart that can cause sudden death based on the abnormal rhythm that it results in.
-Once it does so, it tries to pace the heart at a faster rate so as to suppress the abnormal current.
+Once it does so, it tries to pace the heart at a faster rate to suppress the abnormal current.
 This is called anti-tachycardia pacing.
 If the abnormal rhythm persists the ICD gives an electric shock to the heart and makes the rhythm normal.

 13. Will the electric shock that is given by the ICD hurt?